mlcommons/training/flux/README.md

 Any additional parameters may be passed after the run.sub, and will be forwarded to the training script, overriding those in the config. e.g. if the datasets were saved with different names from those in the instructions above, you may explicitly set the dataset paths with `--training.dataset_path=/dataset/...` and `--eval.dataset_path=`.

 By default, checkpointing is disabled.
 You may enable it by setting the env var ENABLE_CHECKPOINTING=True.
-You can set the checkpointing interval with `--checkpoint.interval=<steps>`.
+You can set the checkpointing interval. with `--checkpoint.interval=<steps>`.

 Additionally, by default, the model will run with HSDP (sharding over gpus in the same node, and using DDP across different nodes).